Mercedes-Benz F125

-The 197 in long 2-door coupé has front gullwing doors and provides access to the front and rear seats.
+The 197 in two-door coupé has front gullwing doors that provide access to the front and rear seats.

-Powered by an electric motor at each wheel creating a rear-drive biased four-wheel drive "e4MATIC" system.
-The front motors provide 67 bhp and the rear 134 bhp with a total peak of 308 bhp electric motor, powered by a 10-kWh capacity lithium-sulfur battery located in a vertical position behind the rear seats.
+Each wheel is powered by an electric motor, creating a rear-drive biased four-wheel drive "e4MATIC" system.
+The front motors provide 67 bhp and the rear 134 bhp with a total peak of 308 bhp; the electric motors are powered by a 10-kWh capacity lithium-sulfur battery located in a vertical position behind the rear seats.
 The batteries are provided energy by a hydrogen fuel cell located between the front wheels.

 The F125 has a claimed acceleration time to 100 km/h in 4.9 seconds and a top speed of 220 km/h.